gradle/gradle/design-docs/tooling-api-improvements.md

 - Can execute task selectors from multiple projects, for all target Gradle versions
 - Can execute overlapping task selectors.

-## Story: Tooling API exposes project's implicit tasks as launchable (DONE)

-Change the building of the `BuildInvocations` model so that:

-- `getTasks()` includes the implicit tasks of the project.
-- `getTaskSelectors()` includes the implicit tasks of the project and all its subprojects.

-### Test cases

-- `BuildInvocations.getTasks()` includes `help` and other implicit tasks.
-    - Launching a build using one of these task instances runs the appropriate task.
-- `BuildInvocations.getTaskSelectors()` includes the `help` and other implicit tasks.
-    - Launching a build using the `dependencies` selector runs the task in the default project only (this is the behaviour on the command-line).
-- A project defines a task placeholder.
-This should be visible in the `BuildInvocations` model for the project and for the parent of the project.
-    - Launching a build using the selector runs the task.

-## Story: Expose information about the visibility of a task (DONE)

-This story allows the IDE to hide those tasks that are part of the implementation details of a build.

-- Add a `visibility` property to `Launchable`.
-- A task is considered `public` when it has a non-empty `group` property, otherwise it is considered `private`.
-- A task selector is considered `public` when any task it selects is `public`, otherwise it is considered `private`.

 ### Test cases

 - A project defines a public and private task.